cultureamp/stencil-elm-output-target/README.md

   (e.g. if these are only used internally by other components)
 - `proxiesModuleDir`: the path into which you want to write Elm modules.
-  The final directory name in the path should be a valid Elm module name, since it is uses as the namespace for all of your components.
+  The final directory name in the path should be a valid Elm module name, since it is used as the namespace for all of your components.
   In the above example, a `stencil-button` component will generate a module named `Components.StencilButton` as a StencilButton.elm file in the Components directory.
 The parent directory (src in the above example)